Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Architecture Overview

 \subsection{Layered Subsystem Decomposition}

 The five-layer decomposition (\Cref{fig:layered}) expands the seven-component model into a finer-grained view, mapping each layer to specific source directories.

 \paragraph{Surface layer (entry points and rendering).} The \file{src/entrypoints/} directory contains startup paths, including the SDK entry with \file{coreTypes.ts}, \file{controlSchemas.ts}, and \file{coreSchemas.ts}.
 The \file{src/screens/} directory composes full-screen layouts, and \file{src/components/} provides terminal UI building blocks via the ink framework.
 The interactive CLI launches a terminal UI with real-time streaming, permission dialogs, and progress indicators.
-The headless CLI (\code{claude -p}) creates a \code{QueryEngine} instance for single-shot processing.
+The headless CLI (\code{claude -p}) creates a \code{QueryEngine} instance, a thin conversation wrapper around the shared query path (\Cref{sec:arch:queryengine}), for single-shot processing.
 The Agent SDK emits typed events via async generators.

 \paragraph{Core layer (agent loop, compaction pipeline).} The \func{queryLoop} async generator (\file{query.ts}) implements the iterative agent loop, consuming assembled context from the state layer and dispatching tool requests to the safety/action layer.
-Before every model call, a \emph{compaction pipeline} of five sequential shapers (\file{query.ts:365--453}) manages context pressure: budget reduction, snip, microcompact, context collapse, and auto-compact (\Cref{sec:turn:shapers,sec:context:compaction}).
+Before every model call, a \emph{compaction pipeline} of five sequential shapers (\file{query.ts:365-453}) manages context pressure: budget reduction, snip, microcompact, context collapse, and auto-compact (\Cref{sec:turn:shapers,sec:context:compaction}).

 \paragraph{Safety/action layer (permission system, hooks, extensibility, tools, sandbox, subagents).} The \emph{permission system} (\file{permissions.ts}) implements deny-first rule evaluation with up to seven permission modes (if also counting internal-only \code{bubble} and feature-gated \code{auto}) (\file{types/permissions.ts}) and an integrated \emph{auto-mode ML classifier} (\file{yoloClassifier.ts}) that provides a two-stage fast-filter and chain-of-thought evaluation of tool safety (\Cref{sec:auth}).
 A \emph{hook pipeline} spanning 27 event types (\file{coreTypes.ts}; output schemas in \file{types/hooks.ts}) can block, rewrite, or annotate tool requests; of these, 5 are safety-related while the remaining 22 serve lifecycle and orchestration purposes (\Cref{sec:ext}).
 An \emph{extensibility} subsystem allows plugins and skills to register tools and hooks into the runtime.
 Tool pool assembly via \func{assembleToolPool} (\file{tools.ts}) merges built-in and MCP-provided tools.
 Approved shell commands pass through a \emph{shell sandbox} (\file{shouldUseSandbox.ts}) that restricts filesystem and network access independently of the permission system. \emph{Subagent spawning} via \code{AgentTool} (\file{AgentTool.tsx}, \file{runAgent.ts}) is dispatched through the same \func{buildTool} factory as all other tools, re-entering the \func{queryLoop} with an isolated context window and returning only a summary to the parent (\Cref{sec:subagent}).